Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Source catalogs

 \subsubsection{Radio morphology catalogs}

-We created a catalog of low redshift ($z\lesssim$ 0.15), radio galaxies referenced in this work as \textbf{FRXCAT} by compiling the following individual catalogs: FRIICAT \citep{FRIICAT}, FRICAT \citep{FRICAT}, small FRIs from \cite{FRICAT}, FR0CAT \citep{Baldi18}, and COMP2CAT \citep{JM19}.
-FRIICAT is a catalog of 122 FR II radio galaxies which were selected from a published sample obtained by combining observations from the NVSS, FIRST, and SDSS surveys.
+We created a catalog of low redshift ($z\lesssim$ 0.15) radio galaxies, referenced in this work as \textit{FRXCAT}, by compiling the following individual catalogs: FRIICAT \citep{FRIICAT}, FRICAT \citep{FRICAT}, small FR Is from \cite{FRICAT}, FR0CAT \citep{Baldi18}, and COMP2CAT \citep{JM19}.
+FRIICAT is a catalog of 122 FR II radio galaxies that were selected from a published sample obtained by combining observations from the National Radio Astronomy Observatory VLA Sky Survey (NVSS), the Faint Images of the Radio Sky at Twenty centimetres (FIRST) survey, and the SDSS.
 The catalog includes sources with an edge-brightened radio morphology, $z\lesssim$ 0.15, and at least one of the emission peaks located at radius larger than 30 kpc from the center of the host \citep{FRIICAT}.
 FRICAT is a catalog of 219 FR I radio galaxies that were identified in the same way as FRIICAT except that FRICAT is a catalog of sources with an edge-darkened radio morphology and extending to a radius larger than 30 kpc from the center of the host.
 In addition, \cite{FRICAT} selected a sample (sFRICAT) of 14 smaller (10 < r < 30 kpc) FR Is, limiting to $z<$ 0.05.
 FR0CAT is a sample of 108 compact radio sources with $z\lesssim$ 0.05, a radio size $\lesssim$5 kpc, and an optical spectrum characteristic of low-excitation galaxies \citep{Baldi18}.
-Lastly, COMP2CAT is a catalog of 32 compact double radio galaxies which are edge-brightened radio sources whose projected linear size does not exceed 60 kpc with $z\lesssim$ 0.15 \citep{JM19}.
+Lastly, COMP2CAT is a catalog of 32 compact double-lobed radio galaxies that are edge-brightened radio sources whose projected linear size does not exceed 60 kpc with $z\lesssim$ 0.15 \citep{JM19}.
 We cross-matched all individual catalogs within FRXCAT with \cite{Best12} in \verb|topcat|~\citep{topcat} using the SDSS name of the source to identify whether these sources were HERGs or LERGs.
 We did not cross-match COMP2CAT with \cite{Best12} because \cite{JM19} already contained excitation information and all sources within COMP2CAT were LERGs except one.